stephendade/aprilmav/README.md

 $ process_test.py
 ```

 Localisation test.
-Estimates the vehicles current position based on Apriltags.
-Useful
+Estimates the vehicles current position and velocity based on Apriltags and
-for confirming the camera calibration.
+outputs to csv.
+Useful for confirming the camera calibration and data quality.
+Uses many of the same options as ``aprilmav.py``

 ```
 $ geo_test.py